myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Getting Device History

-Cayenne maintains historical information on data received for devices.
-Let's examine using the Cayenne API to get historical data for our example devices and some examples of how this type of data can be displayed to users.
+Cayenne maintains historical information on data received from connected devices.
+Let's examine using the Cayenne API to query historical data for our example devices and see some very different examples of how the Tank Monitoring sample app uses this data to display the information to the user.

 ##### Sensor History example

-Tapping on a device from the Sample App's *Status* screen opens a *Device History* screen which displays historical device data.
+Tapping on a device from the Tank Monitoring sample app's *Status* screen opens the *Device History* screen which displays historical device data.
+The user can use this table view to filter and examine data.
 Let's explore how this is accomplished using the Cayenne API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084752/Restaurant-iPhone_Sensor-1-1.png" width="346" height="615" alt="Sample App Device History screen"><br/><br/></p>

 ```
-Dev to provide example code for how the Monitor & Control Device history tab uses the Cayenne API to fetch the historical data for devices.
-We should have an example for both our exmaple sensor & actuator used so far in our examples.
+Dev to provide example code for how the Sample app history details screen uses the Cayenne API to fetch the historical data for display.

-0. Example for Temperatue Sensor history.
-1. Example for Door Lock Actuator history.
+IF the Actuator and Temperature in/out differ, we should document both examples in code.
 ```

 ##### Asset Tracking example

-The Sample App's *Map* screen provides another great example of using historical device data in a unique way.
+The Tank Monitoring sample app's *Map* screen provides another great example of using historical device data in a unique way.
 In this case, for display of device location and status on a map.
-Let's take a look at the Asset Tracking feature and how the Cayenne API is used to accomplish this.
+Let's take a look at this *Asset Tracking* feature and how the Cayenne API is used to accomplish this.

 **Displaying device location on a map**

-On the *Map* screen in the Sample app, the user can see the location and movement of their devices on a map.
+On the *Map* screen in the Tank Monitoring sample app, the user can see the location and movement of their devices on a map.
 This unique presentation makes use of current and historical device information provided in the Cayenne API to visualize device location data.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524091320/Restaurant-iPhone_SensorMap-1-13.png" width="660" height="371" alt="Sample App rotated map screen"><br/><br/></p>

 ```
-Dev to provide example code for how to the Sampe App fetches the current and past location data so that the map view can be shown to the user.
+Dev to provide example code for how to the Sampe App fetches the current and past location data so that the Map view can be shown to the user.

 Note from Brent: How does our API make use of the Google Maps API for the map?
 Should we be detailing how to make use of the Google Map API in our API as well?
 I didn't know if this was exposed to the user, or if it is something that our API does not yet provide.
 ```

 **Displaying historical device data on a map**

 In addition to visualizing the location of the device on a map, a user can tap on a device marker to pull up additional information.
-Within the popup dialog that appears, the historical information on the device is used to display the status of the device and its sensors at that point in time.
+Within the popup dialog that appears, the historical information on the device is displayed.
+This allows the Tank Monitoring sample app user to not only see where the device was, but also to see its status at that time.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524091339/Restaurant-iPhone_SensorMap-1-9.png" width="346" height="615" alt="Sample App Map screen"><br/><br/></p>

 ```
-Dev to provide example code for how the Sampe App fetches historical device status, sensor status, etc as shown in popup opened for marker.
+Dev to provide example code for how the Sample App fetches historical device status, sensor status, etc as shown in Map screen details popup for a device.
 ```

 #### Alerts

 Alerts allow you to receive notifications when certain conditions are met.
-Let's take a look at the Sample app and see how the user can create an Alert and manage existing alerts.
+Let's take a look at the Tank Monitoring sample app and see how the user can create an Alert and manage existing alerts using the Cayenne API.

 **Creating an Alert**